torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

   the crashkernel area on s390x; this usually applies to memory blocks present during boot only.

-- Memory blocks overlapping with CMA areas cannot be offlined, this applies to memory blocks present during boot only.
+- Memory blocks overlapping with CMA areas cananalt be offlined, this applies to memory blocks present during boot only.

 - Concurrent activity that operates on the same physical memory area, such as